rudelm/rudelm.github.io/content/post/2021/07/29/how-to-download-windows-10-11-iso-using-a-m1-macbook-pro/how-to-download-windows-10-11-iso-using-a-m1-macbook-pro.md

 ## Get Windows 11 Insider Preview
 Go to [UUP dump](https://uupdump.net).
 This page lists all available UUP files from Windows Update servers.

-Search for &#8222;feature update Windows 10" or &#8222;Windows 11 Insider Preview" and select a recent version for the required architecture (e.g. x64).
+Search for  "feature update Windows 10" or  "Windows 11 Insider Preview" and select a recent version for the required architecture (e.g. x64).
 Click on next.

 Select a language and click next.

-Select an edition, like &#8222;Windows Pro" and click next.
+Select an edition, like  "Windows Pro" and click next.

-Select Download method &#8222;Download and convert to ISO".
-Check &#8222;Include updates" and click on &#8222;Create download package".
+Select Download method  "Download and convert to ISO".
+Check  "Include updates" and click on  "Create download package".

 Extract the resulting file.
 You'll see three scripts: